boldar99/tikzit/README.md

 ## Building on MacOS

 You'll need developer tools and Qt6 installed.
-You can install these via Homebrew with the following commands:
+Qt6 can be installed via Homebrew with the following command:

     brew install qt6

-This doesn't add Qt binaries to the `$PATH` by default, so you may wish to either run:

-    brew link --force qt6

-or add `/usr/local/opt/qt/bin` to your `$PATH`.
 Once this is done, TikZiT can be built from the command line via:

     qmake -r
     make